leejo/using_mojolicious_for_fun_and_nonprofit_an_update/presentation.md

-Using Mojolicious for Fun and Nonprofit
+Using Mojolicious for Fun and Nonprofit (An Update)

 [Lee Johnson](http://leejo.github.io)